-Streams are abstract sequences.
-They are potentially infinite-in fact, we will see that the most interesting and powerful uses of streams come in handling infinite sequences.
-To start, however, we will think of them as finite in length.
-Finite streams are entirely equivalent to lists.
-Nevertheless, they have their own initializers and access routines:
+- Streams are abstract sequences. - They are potentially infinite we will see that their most interesting and powerful uses come in handling infinite sequences. - For now let us think of them as finite in length. - Finite streams are entirely equivalent to lists. - Nevertheless, they have their own initializers and access routines:

 '''

+the-empty-stream

-the-empty-stream ; a data object -- a stream with no elements
+; a data object -- a stream with no elements

 (stream-null? x)

 (stream-car x)

 (stream-cdr x)

 (cons-stream a x)

 '''

-To start out, we can think of streams as lists.
-Later, we will see why this is not a good idea in general, even for finite lists.
+- To start out, we can think of streams as lists. - Later, we will see why this is not a good idea in general, even for finite lists. - Here are two computations we might want to perform: - Given a binary tree whose leaves are integers, find the sum of the squares of the leaves that are odd. - Onstruct a list of all the odd Fibonacci numbers